Bear Bryant: College playing career

 Bryant accepted a scholarship to play for the University of Alabama in 1931.
 Since he elected to leave high school before completing his diploma, Bryant had to enroll in a Tuscaloosa high school to finish his education during the fall semester while he practiced with the college team.
 Bryant played end for the Crimson Tide and was a participant on the school's 1934 national championship team.
 Bryant was the self-described "other end" during his playing years with the team, playing opposite the big star, Don Hutson, who later became a star in the National Football League and a Pro Football Hall of Famer.
 Bryant himself was second team All-Southeastern Conference in 1934, and was third team all conference in both 1933 and 1935.
 Bryant played with a partially broken leg in a 1935 game against Tennessee.
 Bryant was a member of Sigma Nu fraternity, and as a senior, he married Mary Harmon, which he kept a secret since Alabama did not allow active players to be married.

-Bryant was selected in the fourth round by the Brooklyn Dodgers in the 1936 NFL Draft, but he never played professional football.
+Bryant was selected in the fourth round by the Brooklyn Dodgers in the 1936 NFL draft, but he never played professional football.

 Coaching career

 Assistant and North Carolina Pre-Flight

-After graduating from the University of Alabama in 1936, Bryant took a coaching job under A. B. Hollingsworth at Union University in Jackson, Tennessee, but he left that position when offered an assistant coaching position under Frank Thomas at the University of Alabama.
-Over the next four years the team compiled a 29–5–3 record.
-In 1940 he left Alabama to become an assistant at Vanderbilt University under Henry Russell Sanders.
+After graduating from the University of Alabama in 1936, Bryant was hired as the line coach under head coach A. B. Hollingsworth at Union University in Jackson, Tennessee, but he left that position when offered an assistant coaching position under Frank Thomas at the University of Alabama.
+Over the next four years, the team compiled a 29–5–3 record.
+In 1937, he was offered a position as the line coach for VMI under Pooley Hubert, but Bryant ultimately declined the offered and signed a two-year contract to stay with Alabama.
+In 1940, he left Alabama to become the line coach at Vanderbilt University under first-year Red Sanders.
 During their 1940 season, Bryant served as head coach of the Commodores for their 7–7 tie against Kentucky as Sanders was recovering from an appendectomy.
 After the 1941 season, Bryant was offered the head coaching job at the University of Arkansas.
 However, Pearl Harbor was bombed soon thereafter, and Bryant declined the position to join the United States Navy.
-In 1942 he served as an assistant coach with the Georgia Pre-Flight Skycrackers.
+In 1942, he served as the ends coach for the Georgia Pre-Flight Skycrackers.